VNC on Linux Server bring virtual graphical desktop to UX, Windows and macOS clients

 VNC viewer are available even as several free pakages for Linux, Windows and macOS clients.

-Congratulations you have your first VNC session.
+Congratulations you made your first VNC session.

-The established VNC clients are collected here and can be visited and downloaded via the links below:
+VNC clients are collected here and can be visited and downloaded via the links below:

-If appears a black screen after successful connection from vncviewer, this cause often at the X11 cache, solve this by shutdown all vncserver instances and reset the X11 server cache, like use the command below:
+If appears a black screen after successful connect from vncviewer, this cause often at the X11 cache, solve this by shutdown all vncserver instances and reset the X11 server cache, like use the command below: